fredrikwidlund/libdynamic/docs/apireference.rst

 .. function:: void *vector_at(vector *vector, size_t position)

-  Returns a pointer to the element in given *position* in the *vector*.
+  Returns a pointer to the element in the given *position* in the *vector*.

 .. function:: void *vector_front(vector *vector)